MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-swe-fi-sample.md

 [!include [banner](../includes/banner.md)]
 [!include [banner](../includes/preview-banner.md)]

-This topic provides an overview of the fiscal integration sample for Poland in Microsoft Dynamics 365 Commerce.
+This topic provides an overview of the fiscal integration sample for Sweden in Microsoft Dynamics 365 Commerce.

 > [!NOTE]
-> This sample fiscal integration functionality replaces the earlier [Sample for POS integration with control units for Sweden](retail-sdk-control-unit-sample.md).
+> This sample fiscal integration functionality replaces the earlier [sample for POS integration with control units for Sweden](retail-sdk-control-unit-sample.md).
 The earlier sample doesn't take advantage of the [fiscal integration framework](./fiscal-integration-for-retail-channel.md) and will become obsolete in later updates.
-For information about how to migrate from the earlier sample to the sample that corresponds with Dynamics 365 Commerce **10.0.22 and earlier** version, see the [Migrating from the earlier integration sample](emea-swe-fi-sample-sdk.md#migrating-from-the-earlier-integration-sample) section.
+For information about how to migrate from the earlier sample to the sample that corresponds to Dynamics 365 Commerce version **10.0.22 and earlier**, see [Migrating from the earlier integration sample](emea-swe-fi-sample-sdk.md#migrating-from-the-earlier-integration-sample).

 The Commerce functionality for Sweden includes a sample integration of the point of sale (POS) with Sweden-specific fiscal devices that are known as *control units*.
 This sample extends the [fiscal integration functionality](fiscal-integration-for-retail-channel.md).
 It's assumed that a control unit is physically connected to a Hardware station that the POS is paired with.
 As an example, this sample uses the application programming interface (API) of the [CleanCash Type A](https://www.retailinnovation.se/produkter) control unit by Retail Innovation HTT AB.
 Version 1.1.4 of the CleanCash API is used.